ikr/ikr.su/new_resume_content.md

 The company which developed the very 1st version of ricardo.ch.
 After the Ricardo part had been sold, and the other product had failed to grow, almost all engineers (about 60) were fired.
-I was among of the few who were asked to stay to “keep the lights on”.
+I was among the few who were asked to stay to “keep the lights on”.

 Tech: Java, Linux, Apache JServ, XSLT, Oracle, Java RMI